KU Leuven

-KU Leuven (or Katholieke Universiteit Leuven) is a Catholic research university in the city of Leuven, Belgium.
-It conducts teaching, research, and services in computer science, engineering, natural sciences, theology, humanities, medicine, law, canon law, business, and social sciences.
+KU Leuven (Katholieke Universiteit Leuven) is a Catholic research university in the city of Leuven, Belgium.
+Founded in 1425, it is the oldest university in Belgium and the oldest university in the Low Countries.

-In addition to its main campus in Leuven, it has satellite campuses in Kortrijk, Antwerp, Ghent, Bruges, Ostend, Geel, Diepenbeek, Aalst, Sint-Katelijne-Waver, and in Belgium's capital Brussels.
-KU Leuven is the largest university in Belgium and the Low Countries.
-In 2017–18, more than 58,000 students were enrolled.
+In addition to its main campus in Leuven, it has satellite campuses in Kortrijk, Antwerp, Ghent, Bruges, Ostend, Geel, Diepenbeek, Genk, Aalst, Sint-Katelijne-Waver, and in Belgium's capital Brussels.
+KU Leuven is the largest university in Belgium and the Low Countries and the largest Dutch-language university in the world.
+In 2021–22, more than 65,000 students were enrolled, with 21% being international students.
 Its primary language of instruction is Dutch, although several programs are taught in English, particularly graduate and postgraduate degrees.

-KU Leuven consistently ranks among the top 100 universities in the world by major ranking tables.
-As of 2021, it ranks 42nd in the Times Higher Education rankings, 70th according QS World University Rankings, 87th according to the Shanghai Academic Ranking of World Universities.
-For four consecutive years starting in 2016, Thomson Reuters ranked KU Leuven as Europe's most innovative university, with its researchers having filed more patents than any other university in Europe; its patents are also the most cited by external academics.

-Although Catholic in theology and heritage, KU Leuven operates independently from the Church.
 KU Leuven previously only accepted baptized Catholics, but is now open to students from different faiths or life-stances.

 While nowadays only the acronymic name KU Leuven is used, the university's legal name is Katholieke Universiteit Leuven, officially Katholieke Universiteit te Leuven, which translates in English as Catholic University of Leuven.
 However, the acronymic name is not translated in official communications, like its similarly named French-language sister university Université catholique de Louvain (UCLouvain).

-History

-Previous universities in Leuven
+Universities in Leuven

-The city of Leuven has been the seat of three different universities.
+The town of Leuven has been the seat of four universities, with the first one established in 1425.
+Since then, the organisation was abolished and founded again multiple times.

+Old University of Leuven

-The old University of Leuven (or Studium Generale Lovaniense), founded in 1425 by the civil authorities of Brabant duke John IV of Brabant, as well as the municipal administration of the city of Leuven, despite the initial opposition of the chapter of Sint-Pieter, was formally integrated into the French Republic when the Holy Roman Emperor, Francis I, ceded the South Netherlands to France by the Treaty of Campo Formio signed on 17 October 1797.
+The Old University of Leuven (or Studium Generale Lovaniense) was founded in 1425 by Duke John IV of Brabant, the civil authorities of Brabant, as well as the municipal administration of the city of Leuven, despite the initial opposition of the chapter of Sint-Pieter.
+For centuries, the university flourished due to the presence of famous scholars and professors, such as Adriaan Florenszoon Boeyens (Pope Adrian VI), Desiderius Erasmus, Johannes Molanus, Juan Luís Vives, Andreas Vesalius and Gerardus Mercator.

+After the French Revolution, the university was formally integrated into the French Republic when the Holy Roman Emperor, Francis I, ceded then Austrian Netherlands to France by the Treaty of Campo Formio signed on 17 October 1797.
 A law dating to 1793, which mandated that all universities in France be closed, came into effect.
 The old University of Leuven was abolished by decree of the Département of the Dyle on October 25, 1797.

+State University of Leuven

-A few years after French rule came to an end, when Belgium was part of the United Kingdom of the Netherlands, king William I of the Netherlands founded in 1817 a secular university in Leuven, the State university of Leuven, where many professors of the old University of Leuven have taught.
-This university was also abolished in 1835.
+A few years after French rule came to an end, when Belgium was part of the United Kingdom of the Netherlands, king William I of the Netherlands in 1817 founded a secular university in Leuven, the State University of Leuven, where many professors of the Old University of Leuven taught.
+This university was abolished in 1835.